-Comprehensive Plan Area: Central Bench and North / East Ends

-Park Planning Area: Central Bench and North River
+Comprehensive Plan Area: Central Bench and North / East Ends Park Planning Area: Central Bench and North River Anticipated Completion: Summer 2021

 Two of the City's pools, Lowell and South, are nearing the end of their useful lives.
-BPR and PW will begin to evaluate the current status of the two pools and it is recommended that funding be appropriated in FY 2021 to determine the best solution for each pool.
+BPR and PW will begin to evaluate the current status of the two pools and funding allocated in FY 2021 will be used to determine the best solution for each pool.
 This analysis will include a critical evaluation of available alternatives in order to determine the best long-term solution for each pool.
 This funding will also assist with initial public engagement and cost estimates.
 Projected amounts in FYs 2022 and 2023 are legacy estimates and will be refreshed next year based on the results of the analysis.

-2021 2022 2023 2024 2025 Project

-Budget Budget Budget Budget Budget 5-Yr Total

-200,000 3,100,000 3,300,000 - - 6,600,000
+Funding Sources 2021 Budget 2022 Budget 2023 Budget 2024 Budget 2025 Budget Project 5-Yr Total Tax Support 200,000 200,000 3,100,000 3,300,000 - - 6,600,000

-Project: Right of Way Projects

-Comprehensive Plan Area: N/A (multiple)

-Park Planning Area: N/A (multiple) Anticipated Completion: N/A (recurring)
+Project: Right of Way Projects Comprehensive Plan Area: N/A (multiple) Park Planning Area: N/A (multiple) Anticipated Completion: N/A (recurring)

-The Master License Agreement between the City and Ada County Highway District (ACHD) outlines responsibilities for installation and maintenance of landscaped areas within the Right of Way when roadways are constructed, or intersections are reconstructed, and for landscape applications adjacent to detached sidewalks.
+The Master License Agreement between the City and Ada County Highway District (ACHD) outlines responsibilities for installation and maintenance of landscaped areas within the right of way when roadways are constructed, or intersections are reconstructed, and for landscape applications adjacent to detached sidewalks.

-2021 2022 2023 2024 2025 Project

-Budget Budget Budget Budget Budget 5-Yr Total
+Funding Sour r ces 2021 2022 Budget 2023 Budget 2024 Budget 2025 Budget Project Tax Support 65,000 Budget 65,000 Budget 65,000 Budget 65,000 Budget 65,000 Budget 65,000 5-Yr Total 325,000

-65,000 65,000 65,000 65,000 65,000 325,000

-Project: Spaulding Ranch

-Comprehensive Plan Area: West Bench

-Park Planning Area: West Bench
+Project: Spaulding Ranch Comprehensive Plan Area: West Bench Park Planning Area: West Bench Anticipated Completion: Summer 2021